spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 |---|---|---|---|
 |OS|Public Repo|BYOS Edge OS|`1.0.0`|

 Replace the OS layer manifest with the following custom manifest so that the cluster profile can pull the provider image from the *ttl.sh* image registry.
-Recall that CanvOS returned the following custom manifest after building the Edge artifacts.
+You may recall that the CanvOS script returned an output containing a custom manifest after building the Edge artifacts.
+The CanvOS output is intended to get copied into the cluster profile's BYOOS pack YAML.

  The `system.xxxxx` attribute values in the manifest below are as same as what you defined in the **.arg** file while building the Edge artifacts.
-You must verify and change these attributes' values, as applicable to you, before using them in your cluster profile.
+Copy the code snippet below into the YAML editor for the BYOOS pack.
 <br />

 ```yaml